THOMASELOVE/431-quiz-2026/README.md

 Quiz page for 431 in Fall 2026 with Professor Love at CWRU

+## What is this?

-There is one Quiz this term, which you will receive just before the Thanksgiving break.
-Relevant dates for the Quiz are provided on the [Course Calendar](calendar.qmd).
+1. There is one Quiz this term, which you will receive and submit according to the dates specified in the [Calendar](https://thomaselove.github.io/431-2026/calendar.html).
+2. Those dates give you 13 days (including Thanksgiving week) to do the Quiz.
+    - Since the quiz is designed to take 6-10 hours to complete, we expect the time pressure to be minimal.
+    - Quizzes that are more than 59 minutes late will **not be accepted**, except in truly remarkable circumstances.
+    - **If you need to make alternate arrangements for a Quiz, please contact Professor Love via email as soon as possible**, well before the Quiz is released.

-1. This will be an open-book, end-of-semester assessment of everything we'll do between the start of the course and Class 24.
+3. The Quiz will be an open-book, end-of-semester assessment of everything we'll do between the start of the course and Class 24.
-2. The Quiz will include 20-30 multiple choice / short answer questions, plus as many as two longer essays, and is meant to take 6-10 hours to complete.
+4. The Quiz will include 20-30 multiple choice and short answer questions, plus as many as two longer essays.
+5. The Quiz focuses on giving you opportunities to demonstrate:
+    - whether you can apply the tools developed in class to address small problems,
+    - your ability to solve challenges from across the data science spectrum, and this may include issues arising in data management, study design,  data analysis, statistical modeling, interpretation and communication,
+    - and your understanding gained from completing the readings associated with the course

+The best way to study for the Quiz is to focus on keeping up with the materials in and out of class.
+Memorizing is worthless in this context.
+Organizing your thinking is vital.

+## What we'll provide here when the Quiz becomes available

-3. The Quiz will be provided to you as a PDF document, including detailed instructions.
+The Quiz will be provided to you on this page as a PDF document, which will include detailed instructions.

-4. We will also make data sets available to you that are relevant to the Quiz.
+- We will also make data sets available to you via links on this page that are relevant to the Quiz.
-5. You will provide your responses using a Google Form Answer Sheet, such as the ones we use for Minute Papers.
+- You will provide your responses using a Google Form Answer Form, like the ones we use for Minute Papers.
+This will also be linked on this page when the Quiz becomes available.
-6. The best way to study for the Quiz is to focus on keeping up with the materials in and out of class.
-7. Late Quiz submissions will not be accepted, except in truly remarkable circumstances.
-8. If you need to make alternate arrangements for a Quiz, please contact Professor Love via email as soon as possible, well before the Quiz is released.